thatquantumguy/qvm/RenderingManifests.md

 - A **template** for developers to adapt or extend for their own distributed virtual worlds.
 - A **demonstration** of how QVM can integrate with real‑time rendering and asset resolution.

-By shipping this system as part of the QVM repo, it provides both a practical starting point for new projects and a canonical example of QVM’s intended use in interactive, networked environments.
+By shipping this system as part of the QVM repo, it provides a canonical example of QVM’s intended use in interactive, networked environments.

 ---

+## Rendering Module: Natural Projection (NP)

+**Status:** Under evaluation — not integrated in this branch.
+**Notes:** Placeholder entry for potential future rendering paradigm.
+Full description, implementation details, and licensing to be added upon validation.

 ## Terminology Note:

 The term “QVM” is used here as a generic descriptor for a quantum virtual machine architecture.
 It is not intended to refer to any specific commercial product or trademark.

----

 © 2025 thatquantumguy.
 This document is licensed under the Apache License, Version 2.0.
 See the [LICENSE](./LICENSE) file for full terms.